khalida1wwin/tts-extention/README.md

 # Disclaimer!
 - This is an early version, and you might find few bugs!

+# why would you want to use this?
+1. Faster than any other tts extentions (The browser voice is almost instant)
+2. State of the art natural tts voices (bark api)

 # Installation

 tts-extention API on Google colab (Bark_TTS_API.ipynb):